Mobile Devices

 Q: What mobile device do you use for content marketing?

-A: I use my iPhone and Android phone to share my brand and company news, and I also use it as a journal.
-I write on it every day.
+A: I use my iPhone and Android phone to share brand and company news and as a journal.
+I write on them every day.

 Top 4 Myths About Mobile Devices